fabelkr/seminarPRG/Calculator/README.md

 Enter "pi" or "PI" as your input, to work with number PI.

 If you pressed "2" in the start, you are going to convert numbers.
 I dont think it is nescessary to help with input, bacause it really speaks for itself.

+For power -> input: "numberThatIsGonnaBePowered""pow""numberThatIsGonnaPowerTheFirstNumber" => 2pow3 = 8 (It is not possible to use this in an expression.
+You can simply JUST power numbers OR input an expression without powering numbers.)

 ## Features